Timh37/SeasonalDSLC_NWES/README.md

 </details>

 # SeasonalDSLC_NWES
-Python code to analyze projected seasonal ocean dynamic sea-level change (DSLC) on the Northwestern European Shelf (NWES), using CMIP6 data and high-resolution regional ocean model experiments, and various other utility scripts.
+Python code to analyze projected seasonal ocean dynamic sea-level change (DSLC) on the Northwestern European Shelf (NWES), using CMIP6 data and high-resolution regional ocean model experiments.
+Various utility scripts are also provided.

-This code accompanies:
+This code accompanies the manuscript:
 ```
 The Effect Of Wind Stress On Seasonal Sea-Level Change On the Northwestern European Shelf (in review), Hermans et al.
 ```